-To provide a high level of protection for the City's potable water supply.

-Policy WA 1.1

-The City shall strive, at all times, to manage its resources in ways that will provide the highest quality drinking water in sufficient volumes during all seasons.

-To provide an adequate supply of high quality potable water for all users.

-- Policy WA 2.1 The City shall strive to develop and maintain a water system that provides a similar level of service throughout its service area. - Policy WA 2.2 The City should seek out and implement innovative strategies to enhance current water supply options.

-To provide a secure and resilient water system, including enhanced storage, transmission and treatment.

-- Policy WA 3.1 The City shall take all steps necessary to provide a secure water system by identifying system threats and operational deficiencies and timely implementation of actions designed to eliminate or reduce system risks. - Policy WA 3.2 The City shall work in close collaboration with appropriate federal, state, and cohort municipal authorities to develop and implement system-wide measures to physically secure, monitor and otherwise protect utility lands and assets. - Policy WA 3.3 The City's Natural Hazard Mitigation Plan (NHMP) shall be utilized in developing system security and resiliency plans, capital facility plans, budgets, priorities and phasing and in making other significant facility and/or operational decisions.

-To use best management practices (BMPs) as part of the water systems design and operation.
+Goal WA-1 To provide a h nigh level of protection for the City's potable water supply.
+Policy WA 1.1 The City shall strive, at all times, to manage its resources in ways that will provide the highest quality drinking water in sufficient volumes during all seasons.
+Goal WA-2 To provide an adequate supply of high quality potable water for all users.
+Policy WA 2.1 The City shall strive to develop and maintain a water system that provides a similar level of service throughout its service area.
+Policy WA 2.2 The City should seek out and implement innovative strategies to enhance current water supply options.
+Goal WA-3 To provide a s transmission a ecure and resilient water system, including enhanced storage, and treatment. - Policy WA 3.1 The City shall take all steps necessary to provide a secure water system by identifying system threats and operational deficiencies and timely implementation of actions designed to eliminate or reduce system risks.
+Policy WA 3.2 The City shall work in close collaboration with appropriate federal, state, and cohort municipal authorities to develop and implement system-wide measures to physically secure, monitor and otherwise protect utility lands and assets.
+Policy WA 3.3 The City's Natural Hazard Mitigation Plan (NHMP) shall be utilized in developing system security and resiliency plans, capital facility plans, budgets, priorities and phasing and in making other significant facility and/or operational decisions.
+Goal WA-4 To use best m operation. anagement practices (BMPs) as part of the water systems design and